ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Changelog

+- 0.0.50: Actually fixed the slight bug, it was really in the `mergeObjects`
+- 0.0.49: Fixed a slight bug with `dataLoader` not mapping updates correctly with `updateMapping`
+- 0.0.48: Added `--transfer`, `--fromdb <targetDatabaseId>`, `--targetdb <targetDatabaseId>`, `--transferendpoint <transferEndpoint>`, `--transferproject <transferProjectId>`, `--transferkey <transferApiKey>`.
+Additionally, I've added `--fromcoll <collectionId>` and `--targetcoll <collectionId>`.
+These allow you to do a few things.
+First, you can now transfer databases in the same project, and from local to a remote project.
+Second, you can now specify specific collections to transfer from one place to another, with all of their data.
+If `--fromcoll` and `--targetcoll` are ommitted, it will transfer the databases.
+During the database transfer, it will create any missing collections, attributes, and indices.
+- 0.0.47: Minor bugfixes in many releases, too small to take note of
 - 0.0.38: Lots of optimizations done to the code, added `tryAwaitWithRetry` for `fetch failed` and others like it errors (looking at you `server error`) -- this should prevent things from going sideways.
 - 0.0.37: Added `documentSecurity`, `enabled`, and `$id` to the `init` collection
 - 0.0.36: Made it update collections by default, sometimes you gotta do what you gotta do